ccaper/pokemon-battle/README.md

 ## Notes

-1. I have been difficulty with the pokemon api Server.
+1. I have been having difficulty with the pokemon api Server.
 I'm often getting gateway timeouts (502 errors) or too many requests(429 errors; appears they are recently aggressively throttling requests).
 And the api is at times EXTREMELY slow to respond, causing my Postman client to timeout.
 As a result to the 502 errors, I wrapped pokemon